compumike/meshcore-tcp-mux/README.md

 - No other features are planned at this time.
 - This project has the goal of being deliberately small, stable, and low maintenance.
-- Serial and BLE support is not planned at this time.
+- Serial and BLE support is not planned.
+- Durable (disk-backed) dedicated-client inbox storage is not planned.

 ---